jamesocoder/myProjects/docker/vite_ts/README.md

         1. Install Node
         2. `yarn build` both ./front and ./back directories
         3. Copy the backend's [secrets.json](./back//secrets.json) to `./back/dist/` and remove the `.json` extension from the filename
-        4. Serve the backend with from `./dist` with `Node main.cjs`
+        4. Serve the backend from `./dist` with `Node main.cjs`
         3. Host the frontend with either `yarn preview` or `npx http-server ./dist -p 8080`
-4. Navigate to `localhost:8080` in a browser to see the page served by the container
+4. Navigate to [localhost:8080](http://localhost:8080) in a browser to see the page served by the container
 5. In the browser's developer console, you'll see an Object output showing what environment variables Vite has injected into the app
-7. Follow directions on the page to test out containerized HMR and container secrets handling
+7. Follow directions on the webpage to test out containerized HMR and container secrets handling
 6. Stop and clean out the compose project with `docker compose --profile <dev/prd> down --rmi all`

 ## How to test the backend container without a frontend